-Emergency dentistry becomes critical if you have been in an accident or have experienced injury to your teeth, mouth or jaw.
-Instead of enduring painful suffering and possible permanent damage, contact our Shelby Township emergency dentist immediately if you may need emergency dentistry services.
-Delaying treatment for a dental emergency may increase the risk of permanent damage resulting in more extensive and costly restorative dental treatments.
+Emergency dentistry becomes critical if you have been in an accident or have experienced an injury to your teeth, mouth, or jaw.
+Instead of enduring painful suffering and possible permanent damage, contact our office immediately if you may need emergency dental services.
+Delaying treatment for a restorative dental treatments.may increase the risk of permanent damage resulting in more extensive and costly

-Our Shelby Township dentists will see you immediately if you are having a dental emergency — even if you are not currently one of our patients.
-Whether you lose a filling, chip or break a tooth or need to relieve unbearable tooth pain, don’t put off emergency dentistry treatment any longer.
-Contact our Shelby Township, MI emergency dental office today.
+Our Shelby Township dentists will see you immediately if you are having an emergency—even if you are not currently one of our patients.
+Whether you lose a filling, chip, or break a tooth, or need to relieve unbearable tooth pain, don’t put off emergency dental care any longer.
+Contact our office today.

 When to Seek Emergency Dentistry